Classification of Moduli Spaces of Arrangements of 9 Projective Lines: Introduction

 The paper is organized as following.
 In section 1, we recall some results in Nazir and Yoshinaga's paper.
 In section 2, we prove the list of the classification of arrangements of 9 lines by Nazir and Yoshinaga is complete.
 In section 4, we consider the example of arrangements of 10 lines $\mathcal{C}^\pm$ and give an explicit diffeomorphism between the complements $M(\mathcal{C}^\pm)$.

 \paragraph{Acknowledgements:}The author is grateful to M. Amram, M. Cohen, M. Eliyahu, D. Garber, M. Teicher, E. Artal Bartolo, and J.I.
 Cogolludo Agust\'in for helpful conversations and comments, and especially to D. Garber for comments on a draft of this manuscript.
-This work was partially supported by the Oswald Veblen Fund and by the Minerva Foundation of Germany.